 How many times did you visit the restroom, and how long did it take?

 On your commute, how much time did you spend at the traffic lights?

 “What does that have to do with my getting my work done?” he asked.

 Nothing, but you still have to get that stuff done.
 And thanks for making my point.

-My son had discovered what I call “Non-Ops” — the non-optional things of life.
+What my Son had discovered is what I call “Non-Ops” — the non-optional things of life.

 Non-Ops are a never-ending string of activities that require our attention.
-They never go away and suck up time without you even knowing.
-If you don’t account for the basics of life, you’ll never get to the big stuff of life.
+They never go away and sneak up without you knowing.
+If you don’t account for the Non-Ops of life, you’ll never get to the optionals of life.